ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Nick Hehr shares Rachels' point of view on the sometimes rude Open Source communication and communication on Social media in general.
 In his talk, he addressed the way you should behave when volunteering to contribute or when giving feedback to contributors in Open Source Software (OSS) projects.
-And Empathy turns out te be key in this process.
+And Empathy turns out to be key in this process.

 #### Ranting

-It's all to easy to judge or express prejudice these days, through these social media channels and not think about the people who are actuall behind the idea or concept you're judging.
+It's all too easy to judge or express prejudice these days, through these social media channels and not think about the people who are actual behind the idea or concept you're judging.
 People that decide to Open Source the work on which they've spend tons of effort (usually because it's their passion, but still...) aren't exactly waiting for trolls or rants from people who like this easy judging.

 Empathy also plays a huge role in the other way around.
-It happens al too often that people trying to contribute to OSS for the first time are being ignored (by literaly ignoring their pull requests for example), being treated like idiots (instead of being given constructive feedback in case of room for improvements), etc...
+It happens al too often that people trying to contribute to OSS for the first time are being ignored (by literally ignoring their pull requests for example), being treated like idiots (instead of being given constructive feedback in case of room for improvements), etc...

 #### Saying nice things